7 questions to measure workplace accountability

 People say they want highly accountable employees and workplace cultures, but what does that really mean and why do we strive for it?
 To be accountable is to be answerable for actions within one’s sphere of influence.
-Within organizations, accountable employees are people who feel a sense of responsibility for their work and the outcomes of their decisions.
+Within organizations, accountable employees feel a sense of responsibility for their work and the outcomes of their decisions.

 We also know that the impact of accountability goes beyond the individual.
-At Culture Amp, we’ve surveyed hundreds of thousands of employees and found that only 45% agreed or strongly agreed to the survey question: “When it is clear that someone is not delivering in their role, we do something about it.”
+At Culture Amp, we’ve surveyed hundreds of thousands of employees and found that only 45% agreed or strongly agreed with the survey question: “When it is clear that someone is not delivering in their role, we do something about it.”
 This means that more than half of employees feel uncertain or disagree that others within their organizations are being held accountable.

 Further, we have found that employees who respond least favorably to the statement “We hold ourselves and our team members accountable for results” are 13% less engaged than those who feel like there is a high level of accountability at their organizations.